Modules available in Michaelmas Term:

 - ZM7 From genome to proteome

-- ZM9 Developmental Neurobiology
+- ZM9 Developmental neurobiology

-- PLM3 Evolution and Ecosystem Dynamics
+- PLM3 Evolution and ecosystem dynamics

 ZM1 Vertebrate evolution

-Module Organiser: Professor Jason Head
+Module Organisers: Professor Jason Head and Professor Daniel Field

 This course introduces the evolution of vertebrates, integrating information from the fossil record, development, and ecology to examine major events in vertebrate history.
 These include the origin of vertebrates, hypotheses surrounding the origins and homologies of jaws and limbs, the evolution of vertebrates onto land, the origins and adaptive radiations in diverse groups such as ray-finned fishes, lizards, and birds, the mechanics of locomotion and feeding among dinosaurs, the evolution of specialized anatomies such as the turtle shell and the snake body form, and the kill mechanisms behind mass extinction events.
 The nature of the fossil record, including the processes that form the record from death to discovery, are also discussed, as is the role of the fossil record in helping to understand the future implications of human-induced environmental change.